 Classics: Incognito – Always There (Talkin’ Loud)

-No matter how long ago it has been released, their version still sounds so fresh nowadays.
+No matter how long ago ‘Always There’ has been released, their version still sounds so fresh nowadays.
 With thanks to Disco diva Jocelyn Brown who, in her distinctive style, would get this song to the next level.
 But also to Def Mix, David Morales who, keeping its original arrangements alive, brought them a magnetic depth.

-The work of a dream team.
+“Always there, to please you…” The work of a dream team.
 Always there?
 No wonder why!

-Jean-Paul ‘Bluey’ Maunick and Paul ‘Tubbs’ Williams gave birth to Incognito as an offshot from Light Of The World back in 1979.
+– Jean-Paul ‘Bluey’ Maunick and Paul ‘Tubbs’ Williams gave birth to Incognito as an offshot from Light Of The World back in 1979.
 From then, the group has collaborated with la crème de la crème of an ever boiling British groove scene.

 Strangely enough, it took them 10 years to deliver the follow-up to their debut-album – ‘Jazz Funk’ – released back in 1981.
 But their recognition would be instant with the release of ‘Inside Life’.
 An album which featured the memorable ‘Always There’, ‘Crazy For You’ and ‘Can You Feel Me’.
 It also marked the start of a long relationship with Gilles Peterson‘s label.
 The latter eventually bringing Incognito‘s repertoire to new audiences with the help of remixers such as Masters At Work, Roger S and Carl Craig among others.
 This resulting in the rework of gems such as ‘Jacob’s Ladder’, ‘Givin’ It Up’ and ‘Out Of The Storm’.